opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

 .. admonition:: General permissions at domain level have priority over permissions at page level
    :class: caution

-   For example, if users have the permission "Browse all pages", they can access any page, even the private ones in which they are not listed with the allowed users for that page.
+   For example, if users have the permission *Browse all pages*, they can access any page, even the private ones in which they are not listed with the allowed users for that page.

 Choosing an access policy
 -------------------------